mboussaa/NoveltyTesting/README.md

 testSuiteSize=(int) (Math.random() * CommonParameters.MAX_SEQUENCE )+1;
   ```
   <br>
--We generate random data taking into account the datatypes of the service inputs<br>
+-We generate random data taking into account the datatypes of the service inputs.
+The randomData class is responsible for this generation<br>

 ```
 data=new RandomData().getDataGenerated(methods[posMethod]);